joshuaboniface/supersensor2/README.md

 These should be used only as a general indication of air quality over short periods, rather than an absolute reference over long periods (much to my own frustration but inevitable begruding acceptance).

+## Room Health

+The SuperSensor 2.0 leverages the outputs of the SHT45 and SGP41 sensors to calculate a "Room Health", expressed as a percentage, which represents how "healthy" i.e. comfortable a room is for a person to be in.

+The room health is calculated based on the VOC level, temperature, and relative humidity.
+First, the raw value is converted to a per-sensor 100-0 scale as follows:

+  * For VOC levels, there is a set of linear scales based on common VOC level mappings, such that less than 200 ppb is 100, 200-400 maps to 100-90, 400-600 maps to 90-70, 600-1500 maps to 70-40, 1500-3000 maps to 40-0, and greater than 3000 is 0.
+  * For temperature and humidity, there is a single linear scale based on a configurable penalty value, such that a value between the configurable minimum and maximum is 100, and each degree C or %RH outside of that range decreases the value by the penalty value.

+Next, each indivdual per-sensor value is applied to the total 100-0 value by a configurable weight, with the defaults being 40% to VOC level, 30% to temperature, and 30% to humidity.
+The values can never total more than 100% or total to 0% but are otherwise normalized (i.e. decrease others before increasing one, or the values will not be accepted; and at least one weight must be >0).

+The final result is thus a 100-0% range that, in broad strokes, describes the overall health of the room.
+For some examples, assuming all of the default values below:

+   * Perfect: Temp 23C, humidity 50%RH, and VOC level 150ppb = 100% health
+   * A little warm: Temp 25C (+1), humidity 50%RH, and VOC level 250ppb = 97% health
+   * Dry: Temp 22C, humidity 30%RH (-10), VOC level 150ppb = 91% health
+   * Dirty air: Temp 23C, humidity 50%RH, VOC level 800ppb = 85% health
+   * Hot & humid: Temp 28C, humidity 70%RH, VOC level 250ppb = 84% health
+   * All-around bad: Temp 30C, humidity 30%RH, VOC level 2000ppb = 52% health

+These are then mapped to textual values as well with the following bands:

+   * 100%-95%: Great
+   * 95%-90%: Good
+   * 90%-80%: Fair
+   * 80%-60%: Poor
+   * 60%-0%: Bad

+As mentioned above, most portions of this are configurable; see the section below for specific details of each configuration value.

+## Configurable Options

+There are several UI-configurable options with the SuperSensor to help you get the most out of the sensor for your particular use-case.

+**Note:** Configuration of the LD2410C is excluded here, as it is extensively configurable.
+See [the documentation](https://esphome.io/components/sensor/ld2410.html) for more details on its options.

+### Enable Voice Support (switch)

+If enabled (the default), the SuperSensor's voice functionality including wake word will be started, or it can be disabled to use the SuperSensor purely as a presence/environmental sensor.

+### Enable Presence LED (switch)

+If enabled (the default), when overall presence is detected, the LEDs will glow "white" at 15% power to signal presence.

+### Temperature Offset (number, -30 to +10 @ 0.1, -5 default)

+Allows calibration of the SHT45 temperature sensor with an offset from -30 to +10 degrees C. Useful if the sensor is misreporting actual ambient tempreatures.
+Due to internal heating of the SHT45 by the ESP32, this defaults to -5; further calibration may be needed for your sensors and environment based on an external reference.

+### Humidity Offset (number, -20 to +20 @ 0.1)

+Allows calibration of the SHT45 humidity sensor with an offset from -10 to +10 percent relative humidity.
+Useful if the sensor is misreporting actual humidity based on an external reference.

+### PIR Hold Time (number, 0 to +60 @ 5, 0 default)

+The SuperSensor uses an AM312 PIR sensor, which has a stock hold time of ~2.5 seconds.
+This setting allows increasing that value, with retrigger support, to up to 60 seconds, allowing the PIR detection to report for longer.
+0 represents "as long as the AM312 fires".

+### Light Threshold Control (number, 0 to +200 @ 5, 30 default)

+The SuperSensor features a "light presence" binary sensor based on the light level reported by the TSL2591 sensor.
+This control defines the minimum lux value from the sensor to be considered "presence".
+For instance, if you have a room that is usually dark at 0-5 lux, but illuminated to 100 lux when a (non-automated) light switch is turned on, you could set a threshold here of say 30 lux: then, while the light is on, "light presence" is detected, and when the light is off, "light presence" is cleared.
+Light presence can be used standalone or as part of the integrated occupancy sensor (below).

+### Integrated Occupancy Sensor (selector)

+The SuperSensor features a fully integrated "occupancy" sensor, which can be configured to provide exactly the sort of occupancy detection you may want for your room.

+There are 7 options (plus "None"/disabled), with both "detect" and "clear" handled separately.
+Occupancy is always detected when ALL of the selected sensors report detection, and occupancy is always cleared when ANY of the selected sensors stop reporting detection (logical AND in, logical OR out).

+   * PIR + Radar + Light
+   * PIR + Radar
+   * PIR + Light
+   * Radar + Light
+   * PIR Only
+   * Radar Only
+   * Light Only
+   * None

+### Room Health Sensor

+#### Minimum Temperature (number, 15 to 30 @ 0.5, 21 default)

+The lower bounds of a fully comfortable temperature; temperature values below this value will begin decreasing the room health score.

+#### Maximum Temperature (number, 15 to 30 @ 0.5, 24 default)

+The upper bounds of a fully comfortable temperature; temperature values above this value will begin decreasing the room health score.

+#### Temperature Penalty (number, 1 to 20 @ 1, 10 default)

+The penalty value per degree of temperature deviation from ideal levels, applied to the pre-weighting value for temperature.

+#### Minimum Humidity (number, 20 to 80 @ 1, 40 default)

+The lower bounds of a fully comfortable relative humidity level; relative humidity values below this value will begin decreasing the room health score.

+#### Maximum Humidity (number, 20 to 80 @ 1, 60 default)

+The upper bounds of a fully comfortable relative humidity level; relative humidity values above this value will begin decreasing the room health score.

+#### Humidity Penalty (number, 1 to 10 @ 1, 5 default)

+The penalty value per % of relative humidity deviation from ideal levels, applied to the pre-weighting value for humidity.

+#### VOC Weight (number, 0.0 to 1.0, 0.4 default)

+The weighting value of the VOC score relative to the other two for calculating the total room health.

+Note: Cannot exceed 0.4 without first decreasing one of the other weights (total max of 1.0).

+#### Temperature Weight (number, 0.0 to 1.0, 0.3 default)

+The weighting value of the Temperature score relative to the other two for calculating the total room health.

+Note: Cannot exceed 0.3 without first decreasing one of the other weights (total max of 1.0).

+#### Humidity Weight (number, 0.0 to 1.0, 0.3 default)

+The weighting value of the Humidity score relative to the other two for calculating the total room health.

+Note: Cannot exceed 0.3 without first decreasing one of the other weights (total max of 1.0).